MetOffice/lfric-baf/doc/processing.rst

 .. automethod:: baf_base.BafBase.preprocess_fortran_step
     :noindex:

+.. _analyse_step:

 ``analyse_step``
 ~~~~~~~~~~~~~~~~
 This steps does the complete dependency analysis for the application.
 There is usually no reason for an application to overwrite this step.

+In case of creating a binary, the analyse step will use the root symbol,
+which defaults to the name of the application, but can be changed
+using ``set_root_symbol``.
+This implies that ``set_root_symbol``
+must be called before ``analyse_step`` is called, e.g. it can be called
+from any method called from the constructor (including defining and
+handling command line options).

 .. automethod:: baf_base.BafBase.analyse_step
     :noindex: